 More than 300 college teams play in NCAA Division 1.
-On “Selection Sunday” — March 11 this year — a committee announces the 68 teams that will compete in the men’s bracket, a tree diagram of the tournament games.
-(Eight teams play in preliminary matches for four slots in the final 64.)
+On “Selection Sunday” — which was March 17 this year — a committee announces the 68 teams that will compete in the men’s bracket, a tree diagram of the tournament games.
+(Sixty teams qualify outright, while eight teams play each other for the other four slots in preliminary matches to set up the final 64.)
 Another committee announces the 64 teams that will compete in the women’s bracket.

 The top teams in each region are given the rank of “first seed,” the next four “second seed,” and so on.
 In the first round of the tournament, a first-seed team plays a 16th-seed team and a second-seed team plays a 15th-seed team.
 In other words, the best teams play the weakest teams.
 Teams in the middle will be more evenly matched during the early games of the tournament.